Once you submit your thesis, it will be checked for plagiarism and then distributed to the examiners for assessment.

 When you submit your thesis, it is passed through plagiarism detection software.

 Before submitting, read our information about plagiarism and how to include previously published material.

-Our Research Code of Conduct 2013 sets out the responsibilities of all researchers, academic staff and students at the University.
+Our Research Code of Conduct 2019 (pdf, 484KB) sets out the responsibilities of all researchers, academic staff and students at the University.
 It defines research misconduct and breaches of the code related to plagiarism.

 All examinations are confidential, with a minimum of three examiners appointed if you're completing a doctorate and two if you're completing a master’s by research.

 Examiners are asked to declare any perceived or actual conflict of interest before agreeing to carry out your examination.